 Hey everyone!
 It's another fact filled blog post today, which I'll break into 3 sections for ease.
-Meaning that you can just skip to the bits that you're most interest in.
+Meaning that you can just skip to the bits that you're most interested in, especially the amazing recipe for Hibiscus Poached Berries with Vegan Cashew Cream.
 Sound good?

 Great, so in today's blog post I'll be talking a little more about some key food photography lessons I learned during my #InFranceWeCook workshop.
 You can find the corresponding blog post and all the photos taken during the workshop here AND you can also see a little behind-the-scenes video at the very bottom of this blog post :).